-The Skinku¢ Treasures Shop features books, jewellery, purses, moccasins, housewares, giftware, beading supplies and many more Ktunaxa-made products as well as authentic items from other Indigenous artisans and companies.
+The Skinku¢ Treasures Shop operates from an outlet in the Tamarack Mall (1500 Cranbrook St) and features books, jewellery, purses, moccasins, housewares, giftware, beading supplies and many more Ktunaxa-made products as well as authentic items from other Indigenous artisans and companies.

 Skinku¢ is Ktunaxa for ‘coyote’.
 Skinku¢ is an important figure for them and also a fitting character for gifts to delight friends.
 The shop is a showcase of Indigenous contemporary art, culture and heritage.